pranabdas/espresso/docs/install.md

 tar zxvf pwtk-1.0.2.tar.gz
 ```

 It would be good idea to add the executable path to your bash/zsh PATH.
-Open your `.bashrc` or `.zshrc` file and add the following line with correct path to the bin directory:
+Open `.bashrc` or `.zshrc` file and add the following line with correct path to the bin directory:
 ```
 export PATH="dir/to/your/installation/qe-6.5/bin:$PATH"
 export PATH="dir/to/your/pwtk-1.0.2:$PATH"
 ```
-After this you may need to restart your terminal.
+After this you may need to restart your terminal or source `.bashrc`.

 ```
 source ~/.bashrc